 What about clients who don’t qualify for Medicaid but still can’t afford to pay for care entirely on their own?
 Many states have specific programs to fill this gap.
 These non-Medicaid programs are often designed for seniors with moderate incomes and aim to provide the support needed to help them stay at home.
 The assistance can come in many forms, including direct cash to pay for services, vouchers, or access to services like meal delivery, transportation, and help with household chores.
 Each state’s program is different, so it’s best to check local resources.

-Local and Non-Profit Resources
+Where to Find Local and Non-Profit Help

 Beyond government programs, many local and national non-profits offer financial assistance for home care.
 Some organizations focus on helping individuals with specific health conditions, such as the Alzheimer’s Association or the American Cancer Society.
 These groups may offer grants or connect families with local resources.
 Additionally, there are eldercare organizations and services that provide free guidance to families, helping them explore all their payment options and find the right care for their loved ones.
 These can be a great starting point for clients who feel overwhelmed and don’t know where to begin.